HomeNewsResearchUP Obtains a Patent with a Human-Centered Approach: The “Camila Julieta” for Maternal and Infant Health

 What is the “Camila Julieta”?

-From nine prototypes, six were selected to participate in the Diseña México Festival, standing out for their functional approach and strong human focus.
+Out of nine prototypes, six were selected to participate in the Diseña México Festival, standing out for their functional approach and strong human focus.

 The patent was granted on June 25, a symbolic and meaningful date that also marks Julieta’s birthday.